 Dancing is an exercise that anyone can do anywhere and anytime.

 For cardio, turn up some lively music.
 It’s proven that music influences physical changes in heart rate, blood pressure, muscle tension, and breathing.

-Exercises to Strengthen Muscles
+Exercises to Strengthen the Muscles

 11. Wheelchair Pushes

-Try to manually use your wheelchair instead of having others push it for you as much as possible.
+Push your wheelchair instead of having others push it for you as much as possible.
 This is an easy way to incorporate strength training into your daily routine.